cossacklabs/product-docs/acra/security-controls/encryption/_index.md

 * Dedicated AcraServers for specific geographic regions, with different keys used to encrypt user activity based on their location at that moment.

-When combined with proper network settings, you can end up with a complex system where each component can only access data it was created to work with.
+Combining with proper network settings, you can end up with a complex system where each component can only access data it was created to work with.

-And when combined with other features like
+Enabling other features on AcraServer like
 [SQL firewall](/acra/security-controls/sql-firewall/) and
 [audit logging](/acra/security-controls/security-logging-and-events/audit-logging/),
-it will be impossible for somebody to perform malicious activity without being noticed.
+significantly complicates performing malicious activity without being detected.

 ## AcraServer configuration